hASVAN/KEYVILBOARD/README.md

 Arduino based hardware keylogger trew SMS
 Afther alot of trying it finaly works enough for me to release it as V1.0.

+Samy Kamkar got me obsessed with hardware hacking so I decided to make this a so called hardware keylogger wich is pretty much untraceable aswell as unlimted in range as long as if you have celluar connection.

 # CURRENT PROBLEMS
 Last 2-3 Bytes are dead prob something todo with array amounts but don't want to bother with that atm.